 Boxing

 “You recognize, I’ve so overly prepared.
 My self-belief is through the roof.
-Not to mention all of the sacrifices I’ve made,” Minter said.
+Not to mention all of my sacrifices,” Minter said.

-It’s been 9 plus years in the making ever because the violent accident reduces quick Minster’s first strive at turning pro.
+It’s been nine-plus years in the making ever since the violent accident reduced Quick Minster’s first attempt at turning pro.
 It passed off simply days earlier than his seasoned preventing debut.

-There are not many fighters available making their seasoned debut at age 36.
+Not many fighters are available to make their seasoned debut at age 36.

 Battling Father Time is one element.
 However, Minter is likewise coming back from the loss of life’s door.

 “[I] broke my leg, my femur, and my forearm.
-My friend I became traveling with honestly said I was flat-covered… I was dead,” Minter defined.
+My friend, whom I became traveling with, honestly said I was flat-covered… I was dead,” Minter defined.

 That turned into only the beginning of Minter’s combat, closer to healing.